Institute for Group Discernment

 GOOD NEWS Associates is a non-profit ministry that has been instrumental in promoting collaborative workshops and writing on group discernment.
 Drawing upon scholarship, practical expertise and lived-through experience of both the sponsors and the participants, the Institute hopes to capitalize on the synergy of these resources.

-The Institute is a three and a half day experience to empower church leaders in group discernment.
-It will integrate theological, spiritual and practical organizational processes.
+The Institute is designed to integrate theological, spiritual and practical organizational processes.
 Each participant is invited to bring both expertise to share and problems to be solved.